 United hit 97 goals across the league season, hammering almost everyone at Old Trafford.

-West Ham were beaten 7-1, Everton 5-1, and Chelsea were given a 5-0 drubbing at Stamford Bridge.
+West Ham were beaten 7-1, Everton 5-1, and Newcastle were given a 5-1 drubbing at Old Trafford.

 This was, arguably, the most stylish of Fergie’s title wins.